nuxt-community/auth-module/docs/content/en/schemes/oauth2.md

 this.$auth.loginWith('social')
 ```

-Additional arguments can be passed through to Google as the `params` key of the second argument:
+Additional arguments can be passed through to the OAuth provider using the `params` key of the second argument:

 ```js
 this.$auth.loginWith('social', { params: { another_post_key: "value" } })